 What should people over age 26 consider if they want to talk to their doctor about the HPV vaccine?

-Dr. Aragones: Getting the HPV vaccine later in life won’t cure HPV if someone already has it.
-But if a person has one strain of the virus, getting vaccinated will protect against other strains, which may include the high-risk forms.
-I weighed some of these factors after I was divorced.
-I decided it made sense to get lifelong protection.
-So I got the vaccine in my early 40s.
+Getting the HPV vaccine later in life won’t cure HPV for someone who already has it.
+But if you have one strain of the virus, getting vaccinated will protect against other strains, which may include the high-risk forms.

-Also, people are living longer.
-Newly diagnosed cases of sexually transmitted diseases are on the rise among older people, meaning that sexual activity when older is not free of risk.
+Also, as people are living longer, we are seeing an increasing number of newly diagnosed cases of sexually transmitted diseases in older people.
+Sexual activity at an older age is not free of risk.

 Do you envision the HPV vaccine age limit will increase in the future so that more people can get vaccinated?

 I think it probably will over time.
 There’s not a safety issue past age 45.
 We just aren’t sure how much the vaccine will help men and women who are past that age, because so many of us have acquired HPV by that point, and because it takes many years for cancer to develop after acquiring the virus.
 However, as the average life expectancy increases, it may benefit the population to increase the age limit for HPV vaccination as well.